On February 9, 2026, the HACC Appeals Chamber found MP Anatolii Hunko guilty of abuse of influence.

 Hunko himself did not deny the existence of the scheme but claimed it was a provocation and requested to be acquitted.

-On March 25, 2025, the HACC panel of judges found him guilty of committing criminal offenses under Article 15, Part 2; Article 28, Part 2; Article 190, Part 4; Article 27, Part 4; Article 15, Part 4; Article 369, Part 4 of the Criminal Code of Ukraine.
+On March 25, 2025, a panel of HACC judges found him guilty of committing criminal offenses under Articles 15(2), 28(2), 190(4), 27(4), 15(2), and 369(4) of the Criminal Code of Ukraine.

 Interestingly, Hunko was already prosecuted in another case, which was later closed.
 In June 2020, he filed a claim for moral damages due to illegal harassment, citing mental suffering, loss of business reputation, and negative changes in his personal life that affected his public and political activities.
 In December of the same year, the Pecherskyi District Court ruled to award monetary compensation for non-pecuniary damage in the amount of UAH 2 million on Hunko's claim.